 The solution is to test your profile and then take out any words that aren’t fact.
-Here’s how you test it: simply read each sentence on your profile and then ask yourself, “Says who?” to each one.
+Here’s how you test it: simply read each sentence on your profile and then ask yourself, “Says who?”
 If you can’t validate it within the sentence you are using it in, then it needs to go.
 I used all 10 of the words on LinkedIn’s list below to show you examples of how they get misused.

-- I am an effective, motivated professional.
+- I am a strategic, motivated professional.

-- I am creative with extensive experience.
+- I am creative and experienced.

-- I have great analytical and organizational skills.
+- I have great leadership skills.

 For all of the above, you can’t help but think when you read them, “Geez.
-Don’t you think a lot of yourself?!”
+Don’t you think a lot of yourself!”
 Or, as I mentioned above, the immediate reaction becomes, “Really?
 Says who?”

 Solution: List Accomplishments

 Once you edit your profile, go back through and insert accomplishments that prove what you were trying to say about yourself.
 These would be examples of better fits: